tkrop/go-testing/MAKEFILE.md

 ```

-## Initialization targets
+### Init targets

-The [Makefile](Makefile) supports initialization targets that are usally
+The [Makefile](Makefile) supports initialization targets that are usually
-already added as prequisits for targets that need them.
+already added as perquisites for targets that need them.
 So there is usually
 no need to call them directly.

 ```bash
 make init           # short cut for 'init-tools init-hooks init-packages'